manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 ## Task 1: Start Oracle DBCA

 You can run Oracle DBCA only after you install the Oracle Database software using the database installer.
-A starter database can already exist on the host.
+For this lab, a starter database already exists on the host.

 1. Log in to your host as *oracle*, the user who is authorized to install the Oracle Database software and create Oracle Database.